Philadelphia Business Formation Attorneys with Active Litigation Experience

 What Are the Steps to Forming an LLC in Philadelphia?

 To form an LLC in Pennsylvania, you must file a Certificate of Organization with the Pennsylvania Department of State.
-Many LLCs also obtain an EIN from the IRS for tax, banking, and hiring purposes, although requirements vary based on the LLC's structure and activities.
+Most LLCs also obtain an EIN from the IRS for tax, banking, and hiring purposes, though requirements vary based on the LLC’s structure and activities.

 How Long Does Business Formation Take?